Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/macros.md

 implementation of every other trait.
 Every time we add a new storable item we'll have to add tests for its implementation.

-The way I got around this was, first I created a trait allowing me to create test instances of the types I want to test, then I created macros that use that trait to run the test:
+The way I worked around this was, first I created a trait allowing me to create test instances of the types I want to test, then I created macros that use that trait to run the test:

 ```rust
 // This trait exists in a central location